 The tech industry today promises creative, flexible and highly rewarding career pathways, and it is estimated that around 80% of future jobs will require STEM skills.
 Why is it then that only 27% of young women say they’d consider a career in technology, and only 3% would say it’s their first choice of career?

-In June, female industry leaders came together for a panel at the virtual WeAreTechWomen Conference.
+In the summer, female industry leaders came together for a panel at the virtual WeAreTechWomen Conference.
 Baltic’s London-based Employer Engagement Manager, Lottie Peart, was listening in from her living room, and shared some key insights from this panel as they asked and answered the vital question: “what can we do to encourage more girls into STEM?”

 For some young women and girls, the tech industry has opened up during the Covid-19 lockdown.
 As tech education organisations like InnovateHer and Tech We Can were forced to pivot from physical workshops to online delivery, their message has reached new audiences and exploded in popularity.
 Much like PE with Joe Wicks, Tech We Can Tuesdays have taken a prominent place on the zoom-school curriculum, with parents and students tuning into bitesize sessions highlighting the possibilities of technology across different industries.

-According to Sheridan Ash, founder of the Tech She Can charter, parental engagement has been an important factor in the success of their online programme.
+According to Sheridan Ash, founder of the Tech She Can Charter, parental engagement has been an important factor in the success of their online programme.
 Parents have been watching the lessons with their children and realising the potential of technology – some are now pursuing a career in tech for themselves!
 Because of this success, Tech We Can are now planning to expand their at-home offer, and will be building in more resources for parents as part of their long term delivery approach.

 There’s a huge opportunity here which could be a game-changer for the industry.
 It’s important that we extract what worked to engage girls during lockdown and apply these elements to future tech education activity.
 Workshops in schools can be transformational, but if we want our girls to grow up to be women in tech, advocacy for technology can’t be confined behind the school gates.
 These additional home resources could make all the difference and get girls pursuing tech careers.